惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Lanvin’s Peter Copping on the Enduring Appeal of the 1920s

-Laird Borrel · 2026-05-23 · via Vogue
+Laird Borrelli-Persson · 2026-05-23 · via Vogue

 Image may contain Clothing Dress Evening Dress Formal Wear Fashion Gown Adult Person Wedding and Accessories

-Indeed, it’s easy to argue that the 1920s were the most transformational decade in modern fashion—when corsets were abandoned en masse, silhouettes were streamlined into glittering Deco-like cylinders, and women won the right to vote in America.
+Indeed, it’s easy to argue that the 1920s were the most transformational decade in modern fashion.
+Corsets were abandoned en masse, silhouettes were streamlined into glittering Deco-like cylinders, and women won the right to vote in America.
 Comparing our present decade to the Jazz Age is a common refrain, and lately it feels like there might be something in that.
-Last year not only marked 100 years of Art Deco and The Great Gatsby, but there’s been renewed energy at Copping’s Lanvin (where he’s been artistic director since September 2024) and Mathieu Blazy’s Chanel—houses that defined the Roaring Twenties style a century ago.
+Last year not only marked 100 years of Art Deco and The Great Gatsby, but there’s been renewed energy at Copping’s Lanvin (where he’s been artistic director since 2024) and Mathieu Blazy’s Chanel—houses that defined the Roaring Twenties style a century ago.

 Image may contain Maria Caniglia Jeanne Lanvin Person Clothing Dress Adult Wedding Fashion Formal Wear and Book

-Jeanne Lanvin at work.
+Jeanne Lanvin at work

 Photo: Harlingue / Getty Images